Stories of Arda Home Page

 “Most people may see it as being forced to serve someone who deposed you.”

 “You are the lore master, and you asked me this?
-The kings of old have their stewards, the Law wrote down the duties of the Steward: chief councillor to the King, the King’s representative during his absence or sickness, when the King goes to war the Steward must remain in the City as the army commander … though in your case, I would like to have you by my side in battles.
+The kings of old had their stewards, the Law laid down the duties of the Steward: chief councillor to the King, the King’s representative during his absence or sickness; when the King goes to war the Steward must remain in the City as the army commander … though in your case, I would like to have you by my side in battle.
 Perhaps we can do something about this rule.”

-I was not sure which one made me happier, his familiarity with the law and customs of Gondor, or his compliment on my quality as a captain.
+I was not sure which brought me greater joy: his familiarity with the law and customs of Gondor, or his compliment on my qualities as a captain.

-“I came from a long line of Ruling Stewards.
-Most people would not want to start their rule with the shadow of the previous ruling line by their side.”
+“I come from a long line of Ruling Stewards.
+Most people would not want to begin their rule with the shadow of the previous ruling line by their side.”

-“Ah,” his eyes twinkling, “but I am not most people.”
-He smiled and I could not help smiling too.
+“Ah,” he said, his eyes twinkling, “but I am not most people.”
+He smiled and I could not help smiling in return.

 “Pardon, my lord?”